 The Clemson University Herbarium is dedicated to the acquisition and distribution of information on the taxonomy, biogeography and conservation of native species of the southeastern United States.
 The herbarium is maintained as a research and educational tool available to Clemson University students, faculty and staff as well as interested individual researchers from throughout the world.

 Funding to support updating the Clemson Herbarium online database has been generously provided by the Clemson College of Agriculture, Forestry and Life Sciences and by Professor Douglas A. Rayner of Wofford College.You may search our database as part of the new and dynamic Flora Caroliniana by following this link:Clemson University Herbarium Database

 The Herbarium is participating in a major National Science Foundation project to digitize herbaria collections across the southeastern U.S. Please click here for more information about this grant.

 Dixie Damrel, curator of the Herbarium, was awarded a Fulbright Scholarship to work in Malaysia during Spring, 2015.
 Please click here for more information about her grant.
-She will be keeping a blog of this trip accessible here.
+She kept a blog of this trip and it is accessible here.